rawzusz/rawzusz/README.md

 ##
-*Hello, my name is "fatal", I am an average programmer and a student of pentest | bouty hunt.
+*Hello, my name is "rawzu", I am an average programmer and a student of pentest | bouty hunt.
 I like to make hacking/pentest oriented tools.*

 ##